fingerx/uWebKit/README.md

 + Windows/Mac 32/64 bit platforms

-+ High performance Direct3D9/11 and OpenGL renderers
++ High performance renderers, Direct3D9/11 on Windows and OpenGL on Mac

 + Web rendering implemented as a subprocess, keeps your application memory space clean with ability to restart the web process on demand